JuliaAstro/EphemerisSources.jl/paper/paper.md

 Julia's [Discourse](https://discourse.julialang.org/u/Jollywatt/summary)), provided
 incredibly helpful [guidance and code](https://discourse.julialang.org/t/unpack-namedtuple-into-a-function-definition/97500) to support static keyword arguments.
 This contribution substantially improved the usability of `HorizonsAPI.jl`.

+The software developed in this paper, and the paper itself, was written by the author a personal capacity.
+This work does not reflect the views of any organization, employer, or entity, except for the author as an individual.

 # References